 Mold, mildew, and dust mites don’t have to make you miserable.
 A home in-wall dehumidifier can help you breathe again.

 Where Allergy Triggers Thrive

-Mold and mildew grow in moist areas, like a damp basement or the cabinet under your kitchen sink.
+Mold and mildew grow in moist areas, like a damp bathroom or the cabinet under your kitchen sink.
 Molds reproduce through tiny spores that float through the air.
 If you are sensitive to molds, breathing in these spores can cause:

 - Eye or skin irritation